laravel/docs/horizon.md

 #### Min/Max processes Options

-Horizon allows you to set the min and max processes:
+The `horizon` configuration file allows you to configure the max and min processes.
+The queue will now autoscale up to the maximum of processes.

     'minProcesses' => 1,
     'maxProcesses' => 5,

-The `min` strategy is the minimum number of worker processes per queue.
-The `max` strategy is the maximum number of worker processes per queue.
-The queue will now autoscale up to the maximum of processes.

 #### Job Trimming